 In addition to following your recommended diabetes treatment plan, make sure to schedule regular eye exams.
 If you notice changes in your vision, make an appointment with your eye doctor.

-According to the American Diabetes Association (ADA), about half of people with diabetes have nerve damage, known as diabetic neuropathy.
+According to the ADA, about half of people with diabetes have some form of nerve damage, which is known as diabetic neuropathy.

-Several types of neuropathy can develop as a result of diabetes.
+Several types of neuropathy can develop due to diabetes.
 Peripheral neuropathy can affect your feet and legs, as well as your hands and arms.

 Potential symptoms include: